-The weather has been nothing short of abysmal, and we can't help but notice how the heat changes our hair.
+Summer weather can be nothing short of abysmal, and we can't help but notice how the heat changes our hair.
 Frizz, oily roots, and just an overall limpness to our strands are all unfortunate side effects of the warmer months.
-Even if oppressive humidity, paper-dry air, or any other form of weather that makes you want to lock yourself in an air-conditioned room all day long, the outside environment takes a toll on our hair when the mercury rises, and we'll take all the assistance we can get.
+Even if oppressive humidity, paper-dry air, or any other form of weather keeps you locked in an air-conditioned room all day long, the outside environment still takes a toll on our hair when the mercury rises, and we'll take all the assistance we can get.

-"It's all in the haircut and styling choices," explains Martin.
+It's all in the haircut and styling choices," explains Martin.
 "On medium and thicker hair, ask for some loose layers (not short ones!) just to remove the weight and give it some movement.
 Some shorter texturizing in the interior of the haircut (your stylist knows what that means) will also give some style support.
 For styling, get a vent brush and forget the round brushes.
 Use products like Goldwell's Top Whip Mousse and apply at the scalp/root area to ventilate the hair (that's why they call it a 'vent brush' and lift the hair away from the scalp)."
 Check out the Living Proof Full Thickening Mousse ($28) for an instant boost.

 Martin recommends using a pomade because of its versatility.
 "You can slick it back or accentuate a curl or wave, and it doesn't get crunchy, and you can constantly remold/reshape the hair."

 Martin also suggests paying attention to the way in which you wash your hair to prevent excess oil from forming.
 "When conditioning the hair, keep the conditioner at the ends of the hair.
 You don't need any more oil or conditioning at the scalp."
 He says the same applies to styling products.
-"Use drier types of products and sprays more than gels or pastes or anything that will add more of an oil to the hair.
+"Use drier types of products and sprays more than gels or pastes or anything that will add more oil to the hair.
 And again, keep a dry shampoo handy."

 Quotes have been edited and condensed for content.